-The air inlet cap consists of two 90° elbows instal led at the point of termination for the air inlet pipe.
+The air inlet cap consists of two 90° elbows installed at the point of termination for the air inlet pipe.
 The first 90° elbow is installed on the rooftop at the highest vertical point of the air inlet pipe and turned horizontal; the second 90° elbow is screened and is installed on the horizontal outlet of the first elbow and turned down.
-A 90° el bow and a 90° street elbow may be used to make this assembly.
+A 90° elbow and a 90° street elbow may be used to make this assembly.
 If a straight piece of pipe is used between the two elbows, it should not exceed 6" (150mm) in length.

-2.1.6 LOCATION OF A ROOFTOP AIR INLET AND VENT CAPS
+2.1.6 LOCATION OF A ROOFTOP AIR INLET AND VENT

 - The point of termination for the combustion air inlet cap MUST be at least 3 feet (0.91M) below the point of flue gas termination (vent cap) if it is located within a 5 foot (1.5M) radius of the flue outlet.
-Use care to ensure that the 90° elbow assembly is properly installed on the air inlet pipe. - The termination point of the combustion air inlet cap must be installed at least 3 feet (0.91M) above the rooftop and above normal snow levels. - The vent cap assembly MUST be listed by nationally recognized agencies.

-- The combustion air cap and vent cap MUST be located on the same roof top surface and in the same pressure zone - Combustion air supplied from outdoors must be free of contaminants.
-To prevent recirculation of flue products in to the combustion air inlet, follow all instructions in this section. - Incorrect installation and/or location of the air inlet cap can allow flue products to be drawn back into the appliance.
+Use care to ensure that the 90° elbow assembly is properly installed on the air inlet pipe. - The termination point of the combustion air inlet cap must be installed at least 3 feet (0.91M) above the rooftop and above normal snow levels. - The vent cap assembly MUST be listed by nationally recognized agencies. - Combustion air supplied from outdoors must be free of contaminants.
+To prevent recirculation of flue products in to the combustion air inlet, follow all instructions in this section - Incorrect installation and/or location of the air inlet cap can allow flue products to be drawn back into the appliance.
 This can result in incomplete combustion and potentially hazardous levels of carbon monoxide in the flue products.
 This will cause operational problems with the appliance and if left uncorrected, will lead to conditions that can cause personal injury or death.